Glen Meadmore: Biography

 Glen Meadmore was born in Winnipeg, Manitoba, Canada.
 As a teenager, Meadmore played bass and sang with Winnipeg punk band The Psychiatrists.
 He later became involved in performance art, and appeared on local community television on his own cable show.
 Meadmore is 6'8" tall.

 Meadmore moved to Los Angeles in the early 1980s.
 He continued to work as a performance artist, appearing at the nightclub the Anti-Club where he became renowned for his outrageous performances.
 During this time, he met African American queer political performance artist Vaginal Davis and the two formed the band Pedro, Muriel and Esther, also known as PME, one of the earliest queer punk bands.
 Both Meadmore and "Vag" performed with the band in drag.
 Meadmore also used his drag persona for underground films he was making with director John Aes-Nihil, such as The Drift.
 He abandoned this persona in his later films, once again playing male roles.

 Meadmore developed a "country punk" persona for solo albums he began recording in 1985.
 Glen's first two albums blended country stylings and country-style "yodeling" with new wave synthpop production popular at the time, which proved to be an odd and striking mélange.
 Drag superstar RuPaul performed as a backup singer to Meadmore, along with Vaginal Davis.

 Meadmore's third release, the seminal country punk album Boned, dropped the synths and created the sound for which he is best known.

 His fourth album, Hot, Horny and Born Again, was produced by Jack Curtis Dubowsky.
-Three of these songs were included in the Bruce LaBruce and Rick Castro film Hustler White.
+Three of these songs were included in the Bruce LaBruce and Rick Castro film Hustler White, with Glen playing the role of Stew.
 During the 1980s, Meadmore corresponded with serial killer John Wayne Gacy who painted several portraits of Meadmore, one of which appears on the cover of Hot, Horny and Born Again.

 Meadmore's most recent recording, Cowboy Songs For Lil Hustlers, produced by Steve Albini, continues in the vein set by Hot, Horny and Born Again.

 Meadmore has performed and recorded with other artists and performers, including Helot Revolt.
 Meadmore's band includes Dave Kendrick a former drummer of Devo.

 June 2007 saw the reissue of Meadmore's first two LPs on CD.

 In February and March 2008 Meadmore toured Germany, Austria and Switzerland.